Kidderminster - Cookley Medical Centre

 The clinic is located inside the Cookley Medical Centre close to Cookley Sebright Primary School and the Cookley Post Office.

-There is limited parking in the clinic car park but you can park in the side road adjacent to Surgery.
+There is limited parking in the clinic car park but you can park in the side road adjacent to centre.

 Other transport options

-Buses stop on nearby roads to the clinic and Kidderminster railway station is approximately three miles from the clinic.
+Buses stop on nearby roads to the clinic and Kidderminster Train Station is three miles away.

-There is disabled access into the building and treatment.
+There is disabled access into the building and our treatment room.
 There is no disabled parking at the clinic.

 What to do on arrival